subsquid/docs/docs/squid-cli/installation.md

 # Installation

-Squid CLI is an overarching command line tool for
+Squid CLI is a command line tool for

-- managing squid deployments in Aquarium
-- scaffolding new squid from templates
+- scaffolding new squids from templates
+- running SDK tools and scripts defined in `commands.json` in a cross-platform way
+- managing squid deployments in the [Aquarium hosted service](/deploy-squid)

 The CLI is distributed as a [`npm` package](https://www.npmjs.com/package/@subsquid/cli).